nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 **Extensions**

 - 3a.
 The person has no WhatsApp record.
   - 3a1.
 ConnectUS displays error message.

     Use case ends.

 - 4a.
-WhatsApp is launched but it does not fill the message.
+WhatsApp is launched, but it does not fill the message.

   Use case resumes from step 3.

 [↑ Back to top of section](#8-requirements)